 I have decided to share aspects of our home education journey on my blog.
 I know it will keep me accountable and also reassure me on the days that I am hit with anxiety and self-doubt.
 I know there are so many parents either interested in or intrigued by home education.
 There are so many schools of thought on home education but perhaps some of my ramblings can be helpful to someone out there.
+Here are thoughts on our home education week.

 1. How we are feeling?